Voossu/Zombie-Shooter-Project/readme.md

 # Unity Zombie Defence FPS Examples
-This example is zombie defence fps game.
+This is the example of zombie defence fps game.
 Kill the zombies to obtain the cash and upgrade your weapon or buy powerful weapons!

 Live Demo: [http://modernator.me:5001/](http://modernator.me:5001/)